IsaacAkin/LibraryRecordSystem/README.md

 - `Librarians` can: add, remove, and manage books, customers, and loans.
 - `Customers` can: return books, search for books, and view their current loans.

-The application is built using C# and user interaction is handles using the command line.
+The application is built using C# and user interaction is handled using the command line.

 ## Pre-requisites